jrie/ReLayX2/README.md

 #### Browser Version
 Clone or download the repository and open **index.html**.

+#### Windows and Linux
+Open the releases here: https://github.com/jrie/ReLayX2/releases/latest
+Use and download either the `ia32` for 32 bit, `x64` exe files for 64 bit on Windows or `arm64` for ARM cpu's and `i386.deb` for 32bit Linux Debian Package.
+On Linux you also can make use of the `.AppImage` without any installation.

-#### Using Electron
+#### Using a development environment with Electron
 If you just downloaded or clonend the repository you have to have `npm` *(NodePackageManager)* installed.
 After that run `npm install` in the ReLayX2 folder and after that run using `npm start`.
-This is mainly for the dev part, but recommended since there are no official releases of RelayX2 at the moment.
+This is mainly for the dev part.

+#### Build yourself
+To build the package yourself run `npm install` from the root folder.
+Then run `npm run dist` to build all packages - Windows and Linux only at this moment!

 ### Usage help and shortcuts